syncfusion-content/blazor-docs/blazor/gantt-chart/scrolling.md

 - The `IsFrozen` property cannot be changed dynamically.
 Once the column is frozen, it remains frozen until the chart is reloaded.

-- The Gantt Chart does not support Right-to-Left (RTL) mode when using frozen columns
+- The Gantt Chart does not support Right-to-Left (RTL) mode when using frozen columns.